gtasa-savegame-editor/gtasa-savegame-editor/README.md

 $ mvn clean install -DskipTests=true
 ```

-You should now have the following files inside a newly created `target` folder:
+You should now have the following files inside the newly created `savegame-editor/target` folder:

 - `gtasaveedit-[version]-jar-with-dependencies.jar`
     - This is the main executable.
 You can run it with `java -jar [jarfile]`.